-- Select the cable type from the sub-menu.
-Microphone cables are BAL >BAL., while guitar cables are UNBAL>UNBAL.
-The name on the left of the screen corresponds to the output of the Toolbox, and the name on the right corresponds to the input connector. - Move the focus to the Test Stopped field.
-Push and turn the encoder to change the field to Test Running. - Turn the speaker tone on or off as desired by clicking the "on" field to the right of the Test Running field.
+- Select the cable type.
+Microphone cables are BAL >BAL, while guitar cables are UNBAL>UNBAL.
+The name on the left of the screen corresponds to the output of the Toolbox, and the name on the right corresponds to the input connector. - > Turn speaker on/off.
+You can enable or disable the audio confirmation tone. - Run test.
+Move the focus to the Test Stopped field.
+Push and turn the encoder to change the field to Test Running. - Read results.
 First, a digital wiring test is done.
 The results are shown graphically on the screen.
 Next, an analog audio test is performed, running 1kHz and then 20kHz through the cable.
 The drop in transmission levels are shown for each frequency, relative to the values stored in the Sweep Cal tables (see the Sweeps menu for more information).
 A good cable will have values of 0.0dB for both frequencies.